DS202-at-ISU/lab-1-lab-1-team-6/README.md

 you are done with your submission.

 This is a line added by Keegan
-This is a line added by Simeon
+This is a line added by Simeon from RStudio